rrrokhtar/rapid-annotator/README.md

 ### WEEK 02

-1.  **Optimized the viewing of an experiment loading time in terms of large experiments files** I liked doing that xD
+1. Optimized the viewing of an experiment loading time in terms of large experiments files I liked doing that
-2. Exporting results after making the multi-choice functionality at long format.
+2. Exporting results after making the multi-choice functionality at long format
-3. Edited exporting results at the concordance exp. type, added new column of video snippet annotated changed, start and end times, offsets!
+3. Edited exporting results at the concordance exp. type, added new column of video snippet annotated changed, start and end times, offsets

 ------------------------------------------------------------------------